karrla/gitbook/support_and_feedback.md

 We have three types of tickets to help us prioritze the Tola.Work queue

-**Problems:**
-Choose problem when you are requesting help with something you are having an issue with it, but you can still get your task done.
+<b>Problems:</b> Choose problem when you are requesting help with something you are having an issue with it, but you can still get your task done.

-**Errors/Bugs:** If you receive and error or there is unexpected behavior, especially when you cannot finish your task!
+<b>Errors/Bugs:</b> If you receive and error or there is unexpected behavior, especially when you cannot finish your task!

-**Enhancements**:
+<b>Enhancements:</b>
 Anything you or your colleague would like to see added or changed, but is not broken!
 Remember the diagram?
 Enhancements requests **need votes** to get pushed up to the Tola.Work queue!
 So get your colleagues to vote too!

 ##**TolaData Form Guides**